 When the day of the PAT finally arrives, you need to make sure you perform at your absolute best.
 You’ve done all the preparation you can, but how can you show the admissions tutor that you deserve an interview, and a place, more than the other candidates?

-Here are some top tips for getting through the PAT and scoring a glowing mark!
+Here are our top tips for exam techniques for the PAT and maximising your score!

 - The format of the PAT often changes, but it is currently split into a multiple choice section and a long-answer section.
 You get two hours for the PAT, and there are 12 multiple choice questions and 15 long-answer questions.
 The majority of the marks will be in the latter section, so this is where you want to spend most of your time.

 - A good time split may be half an hour on the multiple choice questions and an hour and a half on the long-answer questions.
 You may be able to race through the multiple choice questions faster, and you don’t want to be spending longer than about 3 minutes per question.

 - If there is a multiple choice question you find particularly hard, just move on and come back to it at the end – it’s not worth wasting a lot of valuable time on it, and the same applies in the long-answer section.
 In the long-answer section, work out the solution as far as you can, and then leave it if you are spending too long answering the question.